-4.3.5 A concrete arch alternative was reviewed, but there are technical limitations to the maximum span (9.4m max) which can be achieved with standard NR precast concrete arches (9.4m max).
-The existing arch span is currently 16m and therefore this structural form is considered to be unsuitable for this site.
+- 4.2.5 A concrete arch alternative was reviewed, but there are technical limitations to the maximum span (9.4m max) which can be achieved with precast concrete arches (9.4m max).
+The existing arch span is currently 16.3m and therefore this structural form is considered to be unsuitable for this site.
 In addition, the existing clearance issue would remain.
-In order to achieve

-- sufficient clearance, the abutments would need to be built up from the springer level, while retaining the existing abutments. - 4.3.6 The new bridge would be constructed from concrete for the purposes of future maintenance; however, the new elements would be faced in reclaimed stone to reflect the original.
-The new parapets will also be higher to deliver electrification clearance.
-The current parapet height is 0.42m and would need raising to a minimum of 1.5m.
+In order to achieve sufficient clearance, the abutments would need to be built up from the springer level, while retaining the existing abutments.
+This would impact the existing Ridge Road highway alignment.
+There are junctions on either side of the structure which would likely require realignment due to the rise in highway level. - 4.2.6 The new bridge would be constructed from concrete for the purposes of future maintenance; however, the new elements would be faced in reclaimed stone to reflect the original.
+The new parapets will also be higher (to a minimum of 1.8m) to deliver standard parapet protection over electrified lines.
+The current parapet height is less than 1m high.